 Quick Guide to Creative Commons

-Creative Commons licenses work as “Some rights reserved” rule instead of “All rights reserved” rule.
+Creative Commons licences work as “Some rights reserved” rule instead of “All rights reserved” rule.
 CC offers a diverse set of license conditions – the freedoms and limitations.
-This allows the author to define rules on which he or she would like to share his or her creations with others.
-At the same time users gain more rights to the use of his or her works.
+This allows authors to define rules on which they would like to share their creations with others.
+At the same time users gain more rights to the use of their works.

 Attribution 4.0 – This license lets others distribute, remix, tweak, and build upon your work, even commercially, as long as they credit you for the original creation.
 This is the most accommodating of licenses offered.
 Recommended for maximum dissemination and use of licensed materials. http://creativecommons.org/licenses/by/4.0/